Enema of the State: Legacy

 In 2014, Alternative Press ran a special in celebration of the album's fifteenth anniversary, which contains reflections from members of bands influenced by the album, including The Maine, The Story So Far, Mayday Parade, and Yellowcard, among others.
 "When I heard how massive and epic Enema was for the first time, my mind was blown.
 It definitely made me want to be a better songwriter and make bigger-sounding records," said Ryan Key of Yellowcard.
 In the article, the magazine credits the album with "single-handedly changed the face of mainstream rock."
 Property of Zack also gave the album a fifteenth anniversary feature, commenting, "Enema of the State has become the single most important album in our overarching community since its release in 1999.
 It is more important, to this current generation and the one preceding it, than Dookie, or Smash, or whatever you want to put on that pedestal — and it will likely never give up that spot at the top of the standings."

+While several songs from the album have been covered by other artists, some have covered the album in full.
+Indie singer-songwriter Madi Diaz released a Bandcamp-only acoustic cover of the album titled Enema Of The Garden State in 2025, positioning it as an anti-authoritarian antidote to the ICE age.